KJoWu/LaughifyApp/README.md

 # Welcome to the Laughify App! 👋

-## 🚀 Built in Just 3 Days!
+## 🚀 My 3rd Hackathon
 I learned React Native in 3 days to create this app.
 Here's what it offers:

 1. **Connected to Supabase** for a seamless backend experience.
 2. **Email Authentication** for user accounts.
 3. **Update Email & Password** functionality for users.

-Unfornately I spent too much time figuring out authentication and setting up the database so please refer to the website I made for screenshots:
+Unfornately I spent too much time figuring out authentication and setting up the database so please refer to the website I made for screenshots.
+Opulaugh AI is still a work in progress.

+You can check out PremiumLaughsWithSupaBase to see how I've integrated it with the app.
+Most of the functionality relies on data sourced from LaughStyle.ts

 https://vercel.com/kjowus-projects/laughify/2ttd13TcgJSSfvqiaYCM29uB6zQ9